 Follow these simple tips as you prepare to enter the ballpark:

 PROHIBITED ITEMS LIST FOR CUBS GAMES

-The following items are prohibited at Wrigley Field during Cubs games: Alcohol, bags larger than 16 x 16 x 8 inches, brooms, containers (cans, glass, hard-sided coolers, thermoses or flasks), illegal drugs, inflatables, laser pointers, luggage or car seats, nets, noise makers, non-factory sealed plastic bottles, unmanned aerial vehicles, weapons of any kind and any other item deemed inappropriate by ballpark operations personnel.
+The following items are prohibited at Wrigley Field during Cubs games: Alcohol, bags larger than 16 x 16 x 8 inches, brooms, containers (cans, glass, hard-sided coolers, thermoses or flasks), illegal drugs, inflatables, laser pointers, luggage or car seats, nets, noise makers, non-factory sealed plastic bottles, portable stadium seats, selfie sticks, unmanned aerial vehicles, weapons of any kind and any other item deemed inappropriate by ballpark operations personnel.
 Please note the list of prohibited items may be different for other Wrigley Field events including concerts.
 Please contact Cubs Fan Services at 773-388-8270 with questions regarding other Wrigley Field events.
 Please note whether certain items such as umbrellas are permitted into Wrigley Field during a concert is at the discretion of the artist.